redooor/redminportal/UPGRADE.md

 It is important to note the uppercase in Facades because without it autoloading will fail in most Linux and Mac OS environment.

+### Minimum-stability 'dev' not required

+After changing to JamesHeinrich/getID3, it is no longer a requirement to change the minimum-stability to 'dev'.
+You can choose to set it back to 'stable' like this:

+    "minimum-stability": "stable",
+    "prefer-stable": true

 ## Upgrading to v0.3.2/v0.2.2 from v0.3.1/v0.2.1

 New features and UI improvements.